 In the case of fragrant plants like basil, rosemary, mint and eucalyptus, it’s true that bees can be deterred by the pure essential oils present in these plants while simultaneously being attracted to their flowers.
 Here are the plants that are most likely to keep bees away from your yard.

-We all know cucumber adds the perfect crunch to any salad, but did you know this plant also keeps bees, wasps and even ants away?
+We all know cucumber adds the perfect crunch to any salad, but did you know this plant also keeps bees, wasps, and even ants away?
 The reason has yet to be precisely pinpointed, but people assume that these insects do not like the bitterness of cucumber peels due to their cucurbitacin content.

-Growing cucumber in your garden means you also get to enjoy your own home-grown veggies, but make sure they receive plenty of moisture throughout the summer.
-If you do not want to grow cucumbers yourself, you can simply buy some from your local farmers market and scatter cucumber peels around the yard.
+Growing cucumber in your garden means you also get to enjoy your own home-grown veggies but make sure they receive plenty of moisture throughout the summer.
+If you do not want to grow cucumbers yourself, you can simply buy some from your local farmer’s market and scatter cucumber peels around the yard.

-Red geraniums prove to be a fairly useful in keeping bees away.
+Red geraniums prove to be fairly useful in keeping bees away.
 Because bees can’t see the color red, red flowers appear green to them and simply blend in with the surrounding foliage.
 On top of that, these flowers contain very little pollen and have a citronella-like scent that the stinging insects are not fans of.
 Stay away from blue and violet geraniums, and provide these flowers with about 4-6 hours of sun each day.

 Wormwood emits a pungent scent that repels a variety of creatures including bees, deer, ticks and mites.
 The chemicals found in wormwood are so potent that farmers sometimes use it to ward off fleas that wreak havoc in chicken coops.
 This medicinal herb contains absinthe and thujone, substances that are toxic to insects, as well as humans in large doses.
 When used medicinally, however, this feathery plant can help with intestinal issues and gall bladder disease.
 It is also used to make alcoholic beverages such as absinthe and vermouth.
 Wormwood can kill other plants in close proximity, so be careful if you are thinking of planting this near a garden.

-Red varieties of marigold are a decent option for keeping bees away, but don’t expect them to deter a large population of bees.
-Although not based in scientific research, it has been observed that marigolds are unattractive to insects because of their pungent aroma.
+Red varieties of marigold are a decent option for keeping bees away but don’t expect them to deter a large population of bees.
+Although not based on scientific research, it has been observed that marigolds are unattractive to insects because of their pungent aroma.
 Marigolds also have very little pollen, so bees have almost no reasons to visit, even if they are attracted to their yellow and orange colors.
 Other flowers in the area with more easily accessible pollen will take precedence.
 These full and fluffy flowers make lovely additions to any landscape because of their bright colors and long blooming season.

 Citronella is most commonly known for keeping away mosquitos, but it has been known to deter other insects as well, including bees.
 Unfortunately, the most common citronella plant displayed in nurseries is not true citronella, but a type of geranium that emits a similar lemony scent.
 Despite how they are marketed, these false citronella plants have proven ineffective against deterring mosquitos, and as such, will likely not deter bees.